 NOTE—For example, the channels 1 to 11 in the 2.4 GHz band can be represented using one Subband Triplet subfield with First Channel Number = 1 and Number of Channels = 11.
 The channels 36, 40, 44 and 48 with 20 MHz BSS bandwidth in the 5 GHz band can be represented using one Subband Triplet subfield with First Channel Number = 36 and Number of Channels = 4.
 The six channels 183, 184, 185, 187, 188 and 189 (but not 186) with 10 MHz BSS bandwidth can be represented using three Subband Triplet subfields: one with First Channel Number = 183 and Number of Channels = 4, one with First Channel Number = 184 and Number of Channels = 1 and one with First Channel Number = 188 and Number of Channels = 1.

 The Maximum Transmit Power Level field is a signed number and is 1 octet in length.
 The Maximum Transmit Power Level field indi-cates the maximum power, in dBm, allowed to be transmitted.
 As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this field is interpreted according to the regulations applicable for the domain identified by the Country String.

+The Maximum Transmit Power Level field is reserved if it is within an Operating/Subband Sequence field with the Operating class for which the Channel starting frequency (GHz) column in Table E-4 is greater than or equal to 5.925 and less than or equal to 7.125.

+NOTE – Maximum transmit power information for channels in the 6 GHz band is conveyed using the Transmit Power Envelope element (see 10.22.4).

 An operating class is an index into a set of values for radio equipment sets of rules.
 The Operating Class field is 1 octet in length.